-J. M. Grames1, C. K. Sinclair1,\, M. Poelker1, X. Roca-Maza2, M. L. Stutzman1, R. Suleiman1, Md.
+J. M. Grames1, C. K. Sinclair1,, M. Poelker1, X. Roca-Maza2, M. L. Stutzman1, R. Suleiman1, Md.
 A. Mamun1,3, M. McHugh4#, D. Moser1, J. Hansknecht1, B. Moffit1, and T. J. Gay5

-Thomas Jefferson National Accelerator Facility

-Newport News, VA 23606

-2Departimento di Fisica, Universita degli Studi di Milano, and INFN Sezione di Milano, Milano 20133, Italy

-3Department of Mechanical and Aerospace Engineering, Old Dominion University

-Norfolk, VA 23529

-4Physics Department, George Washington University

-Washington, DC 20052

-5Jorgensen Hall, University of Nebraska,

-5Jorgensen Hall, University of Nebras Lincoln, NE 68588-0299
+1Thomas Jefferson National Accelerator Facility Newport News, VA 23606 2Departimento di Fisica, Universita degli Studi di Milano, and INFN Sezione di Milano, Milano 20133, Italy 3Department of Mechanical and Aerospace Engineering, Old Dominion University Norfolk, VA 23529 4Physics Department, George Washington University Washington, DC 20052 5Jorgensen Hall, University of Nebraska, Lincoln, NE 68588-0299

 We report on the design and performance of a Mott polarimeter optimized for a nominal 5 MeV electron beam from the CEBAF injector.
 The RF time structure of this beam allows the use of time-of-flight in the scattered electron detection, making it possible to cleanly isolate those detected electrons that originate from the scattering foil, and resulting in measured scattering asymmetries which are exceptionally stable over a broad range of beam conditions, beam currents, and foil thicknesses.
 In two separate series of measurements from two different photocathode electron sources, we have measured the Mott scattering asymmetries produced by an approximately 86% transversely polarized electron beam incident on ten gold foils with nominal thicknesses between 50 and 1000 nm.
 The statistical uncertainty of the measured asymmetry from each foil is below 0.25%.
-Within this statistical precision, the measured asymmetry was unaffected by $\pm 1$ mm shifts in the beam position on the target foil, and by beam current changes and deadtime effects over a wide range of beam currents.
+Within this statistical precision, the measured asymmetry was unaffected by ± 1 mm shifts in the beam position on the target foil, and by beam current changes and deadtime effects over a wide range of beam currents.
+The overall uncertainty of our beam polarization measurement, arising from the uncertainty in the value of the scattering asymmetry at zero foil thickness as determined from our fits to the measured asymmetries versus scattering foil thicknesses; the estimated systematic effects; and the (dominant) uncertainty from the calculation of the theoretical Sherman function, is 0.61%.

 A simulation of the polarimeter using GEANT4 has confirmed that double scattering in the target foil is the sole source of the dependence of the measured asymmetry on foil thickness, and gives a result for the asymmetry versus foil thickness in good agreement with both our measurements and a simple calculation.
 Future measurements at different beam energies and with target foils of different atomic numbers will seek to bound uncertainties from small effects such as radiative corrections to the calculation of the polarimeter analyzing power.
-A simultaneous high-precision measurement of the beam polarization with a different polarimeter, clearly possible at the CEBAF accelerator, will allow a high precision comparison of our measured asymmetries with theoretical calculations of the Mott analyzing power.
+A simultaneous high-precision measurement of the beam polarization with a different polarimeter, AESOP (Accurate Electron Spin Optical Polarimeter) under development at the University of Nebraska, clearly possible at the CEBAF accelerator, will allow a high precision comparison of our measured asymmetries with theoretical calculations of the Mott analyzing power.
 Finally, the improved precision of the current Mott polarimeter along with similar improvements to other Jefferson Lab polarimeters warrants another precision comparison of all of these polarimeters when measuring a beam of the same polarization.

-\Present address: P.O.
-Box 8713, Medford, OR 97501

-#Present contact: m.j.mchughiii@gmail.com
+Present address: P.O.
+Box 8713, Medford, OR 97501 #Present contact: m.j.mchughiii@gmail.com